 Keep in mind that you want to set about 20 feet away from the house from any occupied building.
 Never hook up directly to your house circuits.

-Since most portables run on gas, never run it indoors because of the fumes.
+Since most portables run on gas, never run them indoors because of the fumes.

-If you’re willing to spend in the thousands can opt for a permanent generator which is powerful enough to run your cooling system.
+If you’re willing to spend in the thousands can opt for a permanent generator that is powerful enough to run your cooling system.

 In addition to being expensive, these are more complicated to install.
 You’ve got to have a slab to mount it on since it connects right into your electrical box.